splunk/public-o11y-docs/sp-oncall/get-started/system-reqts.rst

 Incident Requirements
 =============================

 A JSON POST request is required to send an alert payload to the Splunk On-Call timeline.
-For required field variables, see XXXXXXincident-fields-glossaryXXXXXX.
+For required field variables, see :ref:`incident-fields-glossary`.